lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices.md

 for scientific computing.
 Hardly anything exists in the machine learning realm, and what does is not mature with a large community of experts behind it.

-Python, however, is known for its scientific and statistics libraries and communities.
-It has a great machine learning library in SciKit learn.
-These tools proved themselves through investigation into our problem, providing good results in a proof-of-concept.
-They were the right tools for the job and gave us a solution to our domain problem.
+The opposite is true of Python, however.
+It is widely used for scientific computing and has a great machine learning library in SciKit learn.
+It proved itself through investigation into our problem, providing good results in a proof-of-concept.
+Python and SciKit Learn were the right tools for the job and gave us a solution to our domain problem.

 ### The Problem with the Solution
 <img style="float: right; padding-left: 20px" src="{{ site.url }}/assets/images/pythonista.jpg"/>